How The Notorious B.I.G.’s ‘Ready To Die’ Shattered the Myth of Senseless Violence in Street Rap

 View this post on Instagram

 Los Angeles’ 03 Greedo, who is currently serving a 20-year sentence for drug and gun possession, told Noisey last year that he lives his life in a “state of paranoia,” and felt he had nothing to alleviate it.
-That paranoia permeates the prolific artist’s catalog on mournful songs like “Small Dollas” and throughout God Level, his final album released before beginning his sentence.
+That paranoia permeates the prolific artist’s catalog on mournful songs like “Small Dollas” and throughout God Level, the album released before beginning his sentence.
 “I’m from the sections where we smoke until it’s no love,” he rhymed on “Prayer For My Lost,” a mournful track where he also surmised that:

 I don’t wanna die